 1 Study area and data

 The study area is the upper Rhône catchment in Switzerland [?, see also]]Horton2012a.
-Due to the low density of weather stations with high temporal resolution and long archives, no aggregated rainfall was processed.
+Due to the low density of weather stations with high temporal resolution and long archives, no spatially aggregated rainfall was processed.
 The time series (on the period 1982-2007) come from 6 automatic weather stations, namely Ulrichen, Zermatt, Visp, Montana, Sion and Aigle (Figure 1), which are subject to various meteorological influences [Horton et~al.(2012)Horton, Jaboyedoff, Metzger, Obled, and Marty].
 The results will thereafter be presented arbitrarily for the Ulrichen station, but they are equivalent for all stations.

 Figure 1: Position of the 6 weather stations of interest (Ulrichen, Zermatt, Visp, Montana, Sion and Aigle) in the study area.